ttnleipzig/regenfass/CONTRIBUTING.md

 ## Semantic release

 We use [semantic-release](https://github.com/semantic-release/semantic-release) for this project.
+This is how it works:

+1. A new version is released by pushing a tag to the repository
+2. The CI pipeline runs semantic-release
+3. The CI pipeline creates a new release on GitHub